Liuziyu77/Valen/README.md

   <a href="assets/figures/general/task-latency.png"><img src="assets/figures/general/task-latency.png" alt="Mean latency of the four trained models on Choice, Noul and Score questions." width="1000"></a>
 </p>

 Choice and Noul score candidates in one branch; Score runs a separate forward pass per level.
 The next chart breaks accuracy down by question type and application domain.
-There are only 18 Score questions, so that slice is too small for a stable comparison.

 <p align="center">
   <a href="assets/figures/general/breakdown.png"><img src="assets/figures/general/breakdown.png" alt="Accuracy of six models by Choice, Noul and Score task and by documents, games, interfaces and visual QA." width="1000"></a>
 </p>